katemml/brain-health/README.md

 necktie, stripe, umbrella
 ```

 Note, coreference occurs when two or more expressions in the text refer to the same person or thing.
+See 3.3.2 Coreference relation.
 Example:
 ```
 hats with feathers on them